openmarmot/aws-cft-llama-cpp/README.md

 ### Templates
 - cft-llama-cpp.yaml - (Recommended) this is the original template.
 It uses CPU and is cheaper but slower
 - cft-llama-cpp-gpu.yaml - This uses a NVIDIA GPU and is more expensive.
-It is theoretically faster
+It is way faster and way more expensive

-NOTE - Both versions are not fully optimized.
+Note - Both versions are not fully optimized.
 There are a lot of possible variables that can be set when running the server.
 The GPU version in particular could be optimized to offload more layers, and a larger model could also be used.
+The GPU template also takes about an hour to create due to the NVIDIA driver setup

 ### Instructions
 - Run the cloudformation template